makohda/IDRC_first_step_course_2018/README.md

 $ samtools index ${id}.aligned_reads_sorted.bam
 ```
-These lines are almost same with previous bwa/samtools commands.
+These lines are almost the same with previous bwa/samtools commands.

 Check the file size of generated .bam files.
 `$ ls -vlhrt ${id}.aligned_reads.bam ${id}.aligned_reads_sorted.bam`

-### (Optional) Tips: using memory, avoid using slow hard disk for speeding up
+### (Optional) Tips: using memory, avoid using a slow hard disk for speeding up
 This is another way.
 Connect bwa and samtools view/sort to speed up.
 ***#Slightly Modified: 180807***
 ```